-It does not include care workers or applicants who have been involved solely in the provision of care.
+- It does not include care workers or applicants who have been involved solely in the provision of care.

-Care Experienced Students:
+If you are Care Experienced

-At the University of Reading we recognise that any time spent in local authority care can have a significant impact on educational opportunities and outcomes, and therefore provide pre-entry and on-course support to students who have spent any time in local authority care.
+At the University of we recognise that any time spent in local authority care can have a significant impact on educational opportunities and outcomes, and therefore provide pre-entry and on-course support to students who have spent any time in local authority care.

-- A student who has spent time in local authority care and:
+- spent time in local authority care

-- is classed as a 'home' student
+- you are classed as a 'home' student

 We recognise that having no communicative relationship with either biological parents can have a significant impact on educational opportunities and outcomes.